-- 6.213.
-A consistent, coherent, and easily understood method of naming and identifying all I&C components and for use as descriptive titles for the human-machine interface HMI-should be determined and followed throughout the design, installation and operation phases in the lifetime of the plant. - 6.214.
-A suitable identification scheme would should not require frequent reference to drawings, manuals, or other material. - 6.215.
-Coherent and easily understood naming and identification of systems and components is important for engineering staff, maintenance staff, and construction staff as well as for use to label their labelling controls, displays and indications. - 6.216.
-I&C components in the plant should generally be marked with their identifying information. - 6.217.
+6.213.
+A consistent, coherent and easily understood method of naming and identifying all I&C components and for use as descriptive titles for the human-machine interface should be determined and followed throughout the design, installation and operation stages in the lifetime of the plant.

+6.214.
+A suitable identification scheme should not require frequent reference to drawings, manuals or other material.

+6.215.
+Coherent and easily understood naming and identification of systems and components is important for engineering staff, maintenance staff and construction staff as well as for use in labelling controls, displays and indications.

+6.216.
+I&C components in the plant should generally be marked with their identifying information.
 Components or modules mounted in equipment or assemblies do not need their own identification.
-Configuration management is generally sufficient for maintaining the identification of such components, modules and computer software. - 6.2187.
-The components of different safety divisions should be easily distinguishable from each other and from components of in a lower safety classification. - 6.2189.
-Clear identification of components reduces the likelihood of the inadvertently performanceing of maintenance, tests, repair or calibration on an incorrect channel. - 6.119220.
-Identification may, for example, take the form of tagging or colour coding, for example.
+Configuration management is generally sufficient for maintaining the identification of such components, modules and computer software.

+6.217.
+The components of different safety divisions should be easily distinguishable from each other and from components in a lower safety class.

+6.218.
+Clear identification of components reduces the likelihood of the inadvertent performance of maintenance, tests, repair or calibration on an incorrect channel.

+6.119.
+Identification may take the form of tagging or colour coding, for example.

-7. DESIGN GUIDELINES FOR SPECIFIC I&C SYSTEMS AND EQUIPMENT SPECIFIC DESIGN GUIDELINES
+7. DESIGN GUIDELINES FOR SPECIFIC I&C SYSTEMS AND EQUIPMENT